YunwooC/Somewhere/README.md

 # Somewhere
-This was the code of my submission to Virtual Codeday(https://virtual.codeday.org/) Summer 2021.
-Written for Arduino UNO.
-This was my first time with an Arduino, so I wanted to explore some of its functions as well as pixel drawing.

 This is a simple project that displays a landscape randomly created by assorting different blocks of pixel drawings.
-At that time, I didn't have time to submit with the features that I originally planned to add in the beginning, but I'm free to work on it now and post it here.
+Switches to day/night mode depending on the light index.
+Submitted to Virtual Codeday(https://virtual.codeday.org/) Summer 2021.